· Flaxseed Oil Mixture ·

 What is DHA?

-Our Falxseed mixtures Omega Blue and Omega Red contain a valuable ingredient from the sea: docosahexaenoic acid, DHA for short.
+Our Flaxseed mixtures Omega Blue and Omega Red contain a valuable ingredient from the sea: docosahexaenoic acid, DHA for short.
 This is a polyunsaturated fatty acid obtained from microalgae.
 If 250 mg (= 25 ml Omega Blue) is taken daily, this contributes to the preservation of normal brain function and vision.
 We therefore particularly recommend that children, pregnant women and older people should take DHA-containing products daily.

 Where does the DHA contained in Omega Blue and Omega Red come from?